Like

 Its appearance and layout resembles the work of Philadelphia Toboggan

-Company (PTC) and some floor tricks may have been manufactured |
+Company (PTC) and |

 |